Brighten up the lives

 Discover the colourful culture of India while volunteering to support underfunded and understaffed day care centres around Jaipur.

-Brighten up the lives of young children making a vital and important contribution to their daily lives.
-Help with the provision of childcare to disadvantaged children as well as participating in a range of exciting activities – with an aim to put a smile on every child.
+Brighten up the lives of young children by making a vital and important contribution to their daily lives.
+Help with the provision of childcare to disadvantaged children as well as participating in a range of exciting activities – with the aim to put a smile on every child's face.

 This is a great opportunity for you to truly make a difference while immersing yourself in the multi-faceted Indian culture.